mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 </div>

-In short, position it exactly where you want the bullet to spawn from, and make sure the blue arrow is facing in the direction you expect the bullet to travel (remember, blue arrow = forwards).
+In short, position it exactly where you want the bullet to spawn from, and make sure the blue arrow is facing in the direction you expect the bullet to travel (remember, blue arrow = forwards), make sure you select Handle Rotation to **Local** to view.
 We are now ready to code.

 ### Step 1: Input and Bullet Spawning